 August 10, 2019 /

 Hey, officiators!
-Not all wedding photographers are dick heads!!!!
-Capiche?!
+Not all wedding photographers are arseholes!

 Why you need to get clear with your officiant about what I can and can’t photograph during your ceremony.

 Here’s a little bit of info on how you might go about asking your officiants if wedding photography is allowed during your ceremony.
-This is not a dig at all ceremony officiants.
+This seriously isn’t a dig at all ceremony officiants.
 99% are wonderful and let me do my job just fine.
-It’s more of a round about rant at those photographers who’ve annoyed some officials so much in their quest to get a ceremony shot at all costs that those officials now tar me, and my fellow respectful law-abiding togs, with the same lice infested brush.
-And it’s my experience of how some officials can make it impossible for me to do the job my couples have paid me to do, in case you get given the 1%.
+It’s more of a rant at those photographers who’ve annoyed some officials so much in their quest to get a ceremony shot at all costs that those officials now tar me, and my fellow respectful law-abiding togs, with the same lice-infested brush.
+It’s also an insight into my experience of how some officials can make it impossible for me to do the job my couples have paid me to do, in case you get given the 1%.

-You’d think wouldn’t you that as the ceremony is they most important part of the day that all religious ministers, officials and registrars would acknowledge that maybe you’d like a picture or two.
+You’d think wouldn’t you that as the ceremony is the most important part of the day that all religious ministers, officials, and registrars would acknowledge that maybe you’d like a picture or two.
 I mean like dah you’re actually getting married then.
 Unfortunately, that’s not always the case.
-In fact, some officials look at me and talk to me like I’m something they’ve just had to scraped off their shoe on the way in.
+In fact, some officials talk to me as though I have the intellect of a single cell amoeba.

 I understand and respect that this is a legal and sacred part of the day.
-And I get why some officials can get a little miffed when the photographer rocks up.
-They’ve encountered that photographer!
+And I get why some officials can become a little miffed when the photographer rocks up because previously they’ve encountered that photographer!
 The one who breaks the rules, get in the faces of everyone, makes a noise, climbs on chairs, lies down in the aisle, is a general nuisance, just to get the shots they want.